aninibread/portfolio2/src/pages/posts/mochibrownies.md

 tags: ['recipe', 'life', 'food']
 ---
 # Background & Intro
-I love baking, especially, making Asian deserts to share with my friends.
+I love baking, especially, making Asian deserts to share with my family & friends.
 Baking at University can be difficult, as I don't often have all the right equipment and ingredients to make anything too complex.
-So here is a simple recipe for a really yummy and unique brownie that you can make for your self and friends.
+So here is a simple recipe for a really yummy and unique brownie that you can make within 1 hour.

+## Taste Profile
+This desert typically tastes like a chewy mochi cake.
+For those not familiar with mochi, the texture is like a floury and stretchy gummy.
+The flavor is like rice with a hint of natural sweetness.
+By adding the matcha powder, the flavor is enhanced with a dry but sophisticatedly bitter tea taste.

+In this recipe, there is an addition of butter.
+I personally experimented with the addition of butter and have found that it's able to add a stronger milk flavour, and make the consistency more cake-like, which I preferred more.
+But it is an optional ingredient, and without butter, the desert is still very tasty and resembles more of the typical mochi desert.

 <img src="https://pub-4b3c8e02204249afb15ca13b88ec64ef.r2.dev/matcha-mochi-brownies.jpg" width=300px height=auto/>